DataDog/hiring-engineers/answers.md

 After spending time in the product, it is clear how powerful the analytic and reporting tools are and a clear focus on creating an easy to use UX.
 It seems there is an endless combination of metrics to develop but provided in a way that isn't overwhelming.
 I can understand how impactful this platform could be to members across the organization, regardless of job function or level.

 I learned a lot about the technologies used in the exercise and feel I have a deeper understanding of what it would be like being a Sales Engineer at DataDog.
-I imagine there is an endless stream of new and creative ideas from users using DataDog, which enables the experience of both student and teacher; learning from and teaching customers new ways to impact their business.
+I imagine there is an endless stream of new and creative ideas from users using DataDog, which enables the experience of both student and teacher; learning from and teaching customers new ways to gain insights into their business.

 Again, thank you for the opportunity, and please let me know if I can provide anything additional.
 I look forward to speaking with you soon!